fico-ita/template_python/README.md

 # Welcome to FICO

-Documentação do projeto Estratégia com `Probabilidade de Insider Trading` no Github.
+Documentation of the project `Strategy with Probability of Insider Trading` on GitHub.

 ## Strategy